Zabuton: Cultural usage

 Japanese culture has societal norms and etiquette around zabuton, including the proper way to accept a zabuton and the correct way to sit or rise from one, and how to bow when seated on one.
 The placement of a person's zabuton in a room can indicate that person's position in a social hierarchy or a position of honor.

 In Zen meditation, practitioners sit on a zafu, which is typically placed on top of a zabuton.
 The zabuton serves to cushion the knees and ankles while the zafu supports and cushions the rest of the body.
-This combination of zabuton and zafu is used to support the body during long periods of meditation, especially for those who are unaccustomed to being in a cross-legged position for long periods of time.
+This combination of zabuton and zafu is used to support the body during long periods of meditation, especially for those who are unaccustomed to being in the seiza position for long periods of time.

 In sumo, members of the audience throw zabuton toward the ring after a yokozuna is defeated by a lower-ranked wrestler, as a way of heckling the defeated wrestler in a practice called Zabuton-wo-nageru (座布団を投げる).
 Throwing zabuton in this fashion has risks, including the potential for causing personal injury and damage to property.

 In yose, notably on the long-running television show Shōten, comedians receive zabuton as a form of scoring, which are also taken away as punishment for bad jokes.
 The first comedian on Shōten to receive ten zabuton is declared the winner.
 Zabuton are used in rakugo by both the performer and the audience.
 Before adopting Western-style chairs in the 1930s, Japanese movie theatres used zabuton for patron seating.